larowlan/vue3-for-react-devs/slides.md

 </code></pre>

 Note:
+- So the first thing you need to do is ensure you're using the SameSite attribute on your cookies.
-Lax = only for GET
+- Lax = only send the cookie for GET requests originating from another domain
-Strict = not for GET or POST
+- Strict = don't send it for any requests originating from another domain

 ---